UCF/Tag-Capability-Patch/README.md

 # Tag Capability Patch #

-Ensures tags cannot be created without the user having the manage_categories capability.
+Ensures tag-like terms cannot be created without the user having the appropriate manage_terms capability.

 ## Description ##

-Ensures tags cannot be created without the user having the manage_categories capability.
+The Tag-Capability-Patch is a work around for a bug related to the Tag Widget used in the Edit Post screen in WordPress.
+Currently, the Tag Widget allows users to add new terms (specifically tags and tag-like taxonomies) in the Edit Post screen even if that user does not have the specific manage_terms capability assigned to that taxonomy.
+An example of how roles are mapped can be read in this [plugin's wiki](https://github.com/UCF/Tag-Capability-Patch/wiki).

 ## Installation ##